DataChain¶

 path

 –Path or a file-like binary object to save the file.
+This supports local paths as well as remote paths, such as s3:// or hf:// with fsspec.

 -